miso-lims/walkthroughs/3-0-libraries.md

 can only have SM, WT, or MR library designs and these lock the selection and strategy type accordingly).

+## 2.0 Scan aliquots into your inbox

+{% include inboxes.md %}

 ## 2.1 Bulk propagate aliquots into libraries

-In this section, you will use the aliquots you created already and create libraries.
+In this section, you will use the aliquots created already and create libraries.

 1. On the _Samples_ page, enter your project name into the search box.